-MICS will provide a full breakfast and lunch service in conjunction with the National School Lunch Program.
-Students may also bring a nutritious lunch from home including a drink.
+MICS will provide a full breakfast and lunch service in conjunction with the National School Lunch program.
+Students may also bring a nutritious lunch from home including a drink (soda is not permitted).
+Check with your classroom teacher for specific lunch times.
 Food delivery directly to students from vendors is not permitted.